codetaming/indy-ingest/README.md

 [10]: https://www.codacy.com/app/danielvaughan/indy-ingest?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=codetaming/indy-ingest&amp;utm_campaign=Badge_Grade
 [11]: https://quay.io/repository/codetaming/indy-ingest/status "Docker Repository on Quay"
 [12]: https://quay.io/repository/codetaming/indy-ingest

 *Personal learning project for Go with Serverless AWS or Kubernetes*

-Provides an API for submission and validation of metadata with storage in data S3 and state storage in DynamoDB.
+Provides an API for validation and storage of metadata/data with data storage S3 and state storage in DynamoDB.

-Can be deployed to Kubernetes or Serverless as AWS API Gateway and Lambda
+Can be deployed to Kubernetes or serverless with AWS API Gateway and AWS Lambda.

-*Setup and Build*
+## Original Objective
+* Create an efficient, generic metadata / data submission system that performs well on minimal infrastructure
+* The system must run performantly on a 3-node Kubernetes cluster of Rasperry Pi 3s
+* The system must be capable of running as a AWS serverless application at minimal cost by keeping to the free tier whenever possible

+## Setup and Build
 Requires [npm](https://docs.npmjs.com/cli/install) for serverless framework and [Go](https://golang.org/dl/) 1.11 with module support.

 Run `./scripts/setup.sh` to resolve dependencies and build.